 - Health promotion services funded under Title III-D must be considered evidencebased, as defined and recognized by the National Council on Aging or by any operating division of the U.S. Department of Health and Human Services.
 The following services will be permitted under this waiver: - a.
-Chronic Disease Self-Management Education Programs (CDSME) This service provides for the Chronic Disease Self-Management Education Programs (CDSME), the Chronic Pain Self-Management Program, Tomando Control de su Salud and the Diabetes Self-Management Program (DSMP), which are designed to help people with chronic diseases gain self-confidence in their ability to control their symptoms, take on health challenges and maintain control of their lives.
+Chronic Disease Self-Management Education Programs (CDSME) This service provides for the Chronic Disease Self-Management Education Program (CDSMP), the Chronic Pain Self-Management Program (CPSMP), Tomando Control de su Salud, the Diabetes Self-Management Program (DSMP), and Programa de Manejo Personal de la Diabetes (Spanish DSMP.
+These programs are designed to help people with chronic diseases gain self-confidence in their ability to control their symptoms, take on health challenges and maintain control of their lives.
 Other self-management programs may be eligible upon approval by BOA. - b.
 Other evidence-based health promotion programs